Skip to content

 },

-2. You should now be able to add components:
+2. Now, you should be able to add shadcn/ui components:

 Terminal window